Ibex Hunt and Sun Journey

-The right scene illustrates a hunting scene with the dogs.
-The scene contains four symbols, they are the hunter, the ibex with the sun between his horns, the two dogs and the fire of the underworld beneath the ibex.
-The hunter, the archer, is the underworld god.
-With the help of his dogs, he brings the sun home to the underworld.
+The right scene in Fig.3 illustrates a hunting scene with dogs.
+The scene contains four symbols, they are the hunter, the ibex with the sun between his horns, the two dogs and the underworld fire beneath the ibex.
+The hunter, the archer wearing a corona over his head, impersonates the underworld god with its dog’s help, he brings the sun back home to the underworld.

-There are artistic similarities in the hunter figure in both illustrations.
-The imaginary scene reveals the hidden intent of a staged hunt.
-The trapped ibex, between the hunter and the dogs, seems calm and not alarmed as wild animal suppose to behave.
-He looks at hunter calmly and even surrenders to him graciously.
+There are artistic similarities in both illustrations hinting that the same story played here.
+The revealing clues here are the appearance of the sun and the ibex behavior.
+The trapped ibex between the hunter and the dogs seems calm and not alarmed as wild animals suppose to behave.
+He looks at the hunter quietly and even surrenders to him graciously.
 The artist could illustrate motion, or fear, as we can see in the hunter and the dog’s diagonal postures.
+The un-natural ibex behavior suggests that what we see is not a real event.
+It is beyond the illustrated simple hunt elevating it into the mythical sphere.

-The myth premise assures the cyclical order of the sun.
-Mysterious forces act in nature that asserts the Sun behavior but they also guarantee the sun orderly behavior every day.
+The sun hunt myth spread through many places in the world and a similar concept appears in the mythology of Egypt (see Sun Journey) Asia and Europe.
+In essence, the hunt explains the cyclical order of the sun, an intricate dilemma in the ancient world.
+The myth premise is that mysterious forces act in nature that asserts the Sun behavior but they also guarantee the sun orderly course every day.
 The cosmic order is maintained!